Do you feel fully confident in your ability to help your patient start their breastfeeding journey?

 In this class, you will learn the basics of breastfeeding and how it works.
 Learn why and how skin-to-skin facilities breastfeeding and how to set your patient up for their first feed.
 Gain tools on how to educate on breastfeeding that is practical and makes sense.

 Gain insight on alternative methods to feed and how to work with different nipples.
+Literally everything you need to know as someone who assists with initial breastfeeding.

 1. Student will list the benefits of breastfeeding vs. formula feeding.